minhdo2207/Who_wants_to_be_a_millionare/README.md

 # Who Wants to Be a Millionaire

-"Who Wants to Be a Millionaire" is an interactive quiz game developed in C and Qt, featuring single-player and Player vs. Player (PvP) modes.
+"Who Wants to Be a Millionaire" is an interactive quiz game developed in C++ and Qt, featuring single-player and Player vs. Player (PvP) modes.
 The game structure involves answering progressively difficult multiple-choice questions, with increasing prize levels.
 Additionally, the project supports rankings, tracking players' history, and employs a client-server architecture.

 ## Features